 Get a Referral to a Mental Health Specialist

 The issues your child is dealing with is something that requires professional help beyond what you can provide.
 Understand that there is nothing wrong with needing to ask for help.
 A mental health specialist can provide support to both your child and you during this difficult time.
 We have many referrals to excellent therapists that work specifically with children.
 We would be happy to share any referrals with you.
-Contact us for more information.
+Contact West Coast Family Mediation Center for more information.